pouriamrt/Bookmark_AI/README.md

 # 📚 AI-Powered Bookmark Assistant

-An intelligent assistant that reads your Chrome bookmarks, generates short descriptions for them, stores them in an in-memory vector database, and lets you query them conversationally using **GPT-4o-mini** and **Gradio**.
+An intelligent assistant that reads your Chrome bookmarks, generates short descriptions for them, stores them in a persistent FAISS vector database, and lets you query them conversationally using **o4-mini** and **Gradio**.

 ---